SuperbTUM/SigLip2-ReID/README.md

-This is a simplified pytorch version SigLip model, with a main reference of transformers code.
+This is a simplified pytorch version SigLip2 model, with a main reference of transformers code.